ShyftXero/byoctf_discord/SETUP.md

 - Select bot permissions again on this page and generate an invite URL
     ![Generate url](images/discord_gen_bot_url.png)
 - Login to Discord and visit the URL to authorize your bot

+After creating your bot, create a channel and a role for your CTF.

 - Create a channel to be used for your byoctf event.
 We will collect its ID later on.
 - Create a byoctf role.
 Users will obtain this upon registering for the CTF.
 Again, we will collect its ID later on.

+Now you will need to edit a few files and install some dependencies.

 - Edit settings.py
     - Right click in Discord to get these.
     ```bash